thedatasociety/lab-mariadb/README.md

 <br/>
 <!-- /ds header -->

-# Sandbox for learning Relational Databases using MariaDB as an instance
+# Sandbox for learning Document Databases using MongoDB as an instance

-This is binderhub-ready repository template for launching specific interfaces on [binderhub](https://github.com/jupyterhub/binderhub) instances while running a MariaDB/MySQL server.
+This is binderhub-ready repository template for launching specific interfaces on [binderhub](https://github.com/jupyterhub/binderhub) instances while running a MongoDB server.

 ## Launching this repository on [binderhub](https://github.com/jupyterhub/binderhub) instances